Look at the gorgeous poetry of Psalm 144!

 “Psalm 144 is an invitation to treat the Psalms not as historical artifacts but as living words which can continue both to address us with God’s claim upon our lives and our world and to express our hopes and fears, our praises and prayer,” explains theologian and pastor, Clinton McCann.

 Happy are the people to whom such blessings fall;

 Happy/Blessed are the people whose God is the Lord.

-Again internet searches demonstrate how some American Christians interpret this message because Google will produce multiple images of this blessing attached to pictures of the American flag.
-This way of thinking about America can be good as long as we take it not as a pronouncement of privilege but rather as a call to faithful living.
+Again internet searches demonstrate how some American Christians interpret this message: my Google search produced multiple images of this blessing attached to pictures of the American flag.
+This way of thinking about America is fine as long as we take it not as a pronouncement of privilege but rather as a call to faithful living.

-Here again is a challenge for us modern readers: to hear the blessing – “Happy are the people whose God is the LORD” and then to go about our living in such a way that the blessings of God may actually take root and bear fruit.
+So here again is a challenge for us modern readers: hear the blessing – “Happy are the people whose God is the LORD” and then live in such a way that the blessings of God may actually take root and bear fruit.

 Like our psalmist here, we too must re-read, re-interpret and re-new these ancient prayers and praises in appropriate ways for our own days.